braintree/braintree-android-drop-in/README.md

 [![Tests](https://github.com/braintree/braintree-android-drop-in/actions/workflows/tests.yml/badge.svg)](https://github.com/braintree/braintree-android-drop-in/actions/workflows/tests.yml)

 ## 📣 Announcements
-🚨🚨🚨 **The Android Drop-In SDK is currently inactive and will be unsupported by November 2025** 🚨🚨🚨
+🚨🚨🚨 **The Android Drop-In SDK is currently inactive and will be unsupported and sunset by November 2025** 🚨🚨🚨

 As of December 2024, the Android Drop-In SDK is inactive.
 No additional features will be added with the exception of security updates.
 Instead, implement a custom UI using the ![Braintree SDK (braintree_android)](https://github.com/braintree/braintree_android).